 Recovery Care Partner is your one-stop support system for recovery from alcoholism and addiction.
 While others assist through a single stage process, no other firm provides comprehensive counsel from pre-intervention through early recovery.
-Recovery Care Partner provides core services in intervention, treatment advocacy and planning, and post-treatment care.
+Recovery Care Partner’s core services are intervention, treatment advocacy and planning, sober coaching, and post-treatment care.

 You are not alone

 Our mission is to help those afflicted with substance abuse recover and build stable lives with addiction recovery services and sober coaching.
 Our promise – in which our clients have come fervently to believe – is that we will be a trusted, valued partner in their recovery.